squidfunk/mkdocs-material/docs/setup/setting-up-versioning.md

 ## Usage

-While this section outlines the basic workflow for publishing new versions, it's best to check out [mike's documentation][mike] to make yourself familar with its mechanics.
+While this section outlines the basic workflow for publishing new versions, it's best to check out [mike's documentation][mike] to make yourself familiar with its mechanics.

 ### Publishing a new version